usccolumbia/BERTOS/README.md

 # BERTOS
 BERTOS: transformer language model for oxidation state prediction

-Machine Learning and Evolution Laboratory\\
+Machine Learning and Evolution Laboratory <br>
-Department of computer science and Engineering\\
+Department of computer science and Engineering <br>
 University of South Carolina

 ## Table of Contents